BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 * The page has some JavaScript that will unscramble a hidden message.
 Make that message appear somewhere or send it to the captures.
 * Display the hidden `sessionId` value instead of capturing it.
-* Steal the session cookie and send it to the captures.
+* Steal the cookie and send it to the captures.
 (Note: The real session cookie is protected from JavaScript.
 The one you can find with an exploit is a simulated session cookie.)
 * Change colors or fonts.

-_**Remember:** You are authorized to experiment with exploits on your own ScriptBoard session.
-While the server doesn't have known cross-session vulnerabilities we still don't authorize you to attempt breaking into the server or accessing other sessions._
+> **Remember:** You are authorized to experiment with exploits on your own ScriptBoard session.
+While the server doesn't have known cross-session vulnerabilities we still don't authorize you to attempt breaking into the server or accessing other sessions.